m00nwtchr/Speech-Recognition-Java/README.md

 4. You have it you can use it with my library!

 # Examples:
-You will find examles in src/examples dir!
+You will find examles in examples dir!